beemarsh/cpp_dsa/pointers/README.md

 **Note**: The data type declared for pointers should be the same as the data type of the value stored in the variable.

 ## Pointers and Arrays

+Arrays work very much like pointers to their first elements, and, , an array access can always be implicitly converted to a pointer access of the appropriate type.